Your Smile is our Success

+Periodontal disease is an infection of gum tissues.
+It is caused by poor brushing and flossing habits that result in plaque buildup on your teeth.
 Periodontal disease often starts with gingivitis – a bacterial infection which infiltrates the gum line.
 The bacterial infection can then colonize in the gum pockets in between the teeth.
 At this stage, it becomes difficult to be treated.
 Periodontal disease that happens at a later stage in which the connective tissues and jawbone are affected eventually leads to shifting teeth, loose teeth, and teeth loss.

 Kinds of Periodontal Disease

 There are different kinds of periodontal disease which are as follows:

 In this condition, it appears that the teeth are lengthening but it’s the gum receding.
 It’s the most common type of periodontal disease.